Who Is #SaltBae? The Truth Behind The Meme

 A photo posted by Jessica Anteby (@beigecardigan) on

-Next, the chef has his sights set on London, Berlin and New York City.
+Next, the chef has his sights set on London, Berlin, and New York City.
 Gökçe says he will know he has “made it” when he opens in New York.

 “It shows that I’m an international brand if I open up in New York.
 In New York, there are many steakhouses.
 We would like to show that Nusr-et is different than the others in service, meat quality and connection with the customers.”